Tag: God

 One implication of the length of God’s love is that it sustains your faith day by day.
 Even when you struggle to believe that God will fulfill His promises, His love continues relentlessly, waiting to be embraced fully.
 When you understand this enduring nature, doubt loses its grip because your hope rests on a love that never fails or fades.

 And because God’s love stretches endlessly, you can trust in His faithfulness to provide for your needs.
-As the story shared of Andrew and Jamie demonstrates, God’s supply came precisely when the revelation of His love reached new depths in their hearts.
+God’s supply comes precisely when the revelation of His love reaches new depths in our hearts.
 The length of God’s love means you are never beyond the reach of His provision and grace, no matter the season.

 The Width of God’s Love